Jasper Productivity Solutions

 Backing Up ALL Your Microsoft Outlook Data and Views

-There are 2 kinds of people - those who have lost their contact database and those who will.
-If you've customized your Outlook and then tried to restore it from the pst back-up, you've learned the hard way that it doesn't look like it's supposed to.
-Sure, Microsoft's website explains how to do a complete back up, but the instructions are so complicated that I doubt anyone has understood them, much less gone through the whole process.
+There are 2 kinds of people - those who have lost their database and those who will.
+If you're in a corporate environment you may trust that backups are stored on the server.
+But many of us need to create our own backups.
+If you've customized your Outlook and then tried to restore it from the pst back-up, you've learned the hard way that it doesn't come out like it's supposed to.
+Microsoft's website explains how to do a complete back up, but the instructions are so complicated that I doubt anyone has understood them, much less gone through the whole process.
 A great alternative is Eazy-Backup* software - check it out!

 *The usual disclaimers apply.
 My mentioning these products is not a guarantee of any sort.
 Obviously, you should not change anything until you've completely backed up your files.
 You already do that, right?